 GR | EN

-Sixty four years ago, on March 1957, inspired by a dream of a peaceful, common future, the EU's founding members embarked on an ambitious journey of European integration, with the signing of the Treaties of Rome.
+Sixty five years ago, on March 1957, inspired by a dream of a peaceful, common future, the EU's founding members embarked on an ambitious journey of European integration, with the signing of the Treaties of Rome.
 They agreed to settle their conflicts around a table rather than in battlefields.

 As a result, the painful experience of Europe's troubled past has given way to a peaceful period spanning six decades and to a Union of 500 million citizens enjoying freedom and opportunities in one of the world's most prosperous economies.